 What Is The Guardians Of The Galaxy Vol. 3 Rating?

 In 2016, Tim Miller’s Deadpool changed the comic book movie world forever.
 While it had once been thought that superhero features couldn’t be successful without attracting teenage audiences, the Merc With The Mouth put that theory to rest by making a stunning $783.1 million worldwide with an epic number of swear words, a touch of nudity, and quite a bit of ultra-violence.
-We’ve seen a few more success stories since then as well, including both Deadpool 2, and Logan, but Marvel Studios has not yet made the plunge when it comes to R-rated blockbusters – and as a result we can definitely assume that Guardians of the Galaxy Vol. 3 will be certified with a PG-13.
+We’ve seen a few more success stories since then as well, including both Deadpool 2, Logan, and Joker, but Marvel Studios has not yet made the plunge when it comes to R-rated blockbusters.
+That may be something we see eventually, but it is safe to say that Guardians of the Galaxy Vol. 3 will be certified with a PG-13.

-As a writer/director, James Gunn does have a number of R-rated credits on his resume, including his first two features – Slither and Super – and there are a few adult references to be found in both Guardians of the Galaxy and Guardians of the Galaxy Vol. 2.
+As a writer/director, James Gunn does have a number of R-rated credits on his resume – including Slither, Super, and The Suicide Squad – and there are a few adult references to be found in both Guardians of the Galaxy and Guardians of the Galaxy Vol. 2.
 That being said, the idea that this series will change gears for its third installment is ridiculous.
 We won’t actually know what Guardians of the Galaxy Vol. 3 will be rated until the movie is ready to come out, as the MPAA doesn’t do its grading until after a project has been assembled, but you can be certain that this is a blockbuster that will be made with a PG-13 rating in mind.

 The Guardians Of The Galaxy Vol. 3 Writer/Director

 This one is a bit of a journey, so strap in.